dhvanisoni/dhvani19.github.io/README.md

 - Leveraged state-of-the-art Natural Language Processing (NLP) and Transformer architecture, LLM and object detection models to generate personalized captions with relevant hashtags, leading to a quantifiable improvement in content quality.

 #### [AI Marketing Assistance](https://github.com/dhvanisoni/AI-marketing-assistant-)
+- Developed a streamlined tool using the OpenAI model API and Streamlit to simplify the creation of SMS and email advertisements for promoting programs at Humber College.
+- Integrated the model API with Streamlit to create an intuitive user interface.
+Users can select program descriptions, languages, and message lengths, allowing for the generation of tailored marketing content.
+- Increased efficiency by reducing the time needed to create advertisements and by providing tailored content that resonates with diverse audiences.
+Marketing team can now generate compelling SMS and email content quickly and effectively, leading to more engaging marketing campaigns.

 ## Machine Learning Projects